 Students may pay their bills by the semester due date, by installment payment plan over the course of the semester, with student/parent loans, or by combining these options.
 If you want more information about billing or payment plans, please visit the Bursar's Office website.

 IDOC a service provided by the College Board to help students and institutions efficiently, confidentially, and securely process sensitive application materials.
 Bowdoin has contracted with the College Board to collect and process your financial aid application material.
 Sending the requested information to the College Board will help us process your financial aid application more quickly and efficiently.

 To find out what documents you need to send to the College Board:

-IDOC processing starts in February after you completed your CSS/Financial Aid PROFILE.
-All applicants applying for financial aid are asked to send their tax documents (and other related material) to Bowdoin through the IDOC service.
+IDOC processing starts November 1st after you complete your CSS PROFILE.
+You will receive an email that comes directly from the College Board's IDOC service with instructions after you complete the CSS PROFILE.
+All applicants applying for financial aid are asked to send their tax documents (and other related materials) to Bowdoin through the IDOC service.

 The confidentiality of your information is very important to the College Board and to Bowdoin.
 To ensure the highest level of data integrity, privacy, and security, the College Board has implemented systems that include multiple firewalls with unique security zones, data encryption, intrusion detection systems, data and system backups, and data integrity checks.

 Once the processing cycle is complete, the College Board destroys your original documents.

 The College Board offers an IDOC Customer Service phone line between 9:00am and 6:00pm EST. Please visit the IDOC website to find the IDOC Customer Service phone number and email address.